Kaelygon/Lacertocyon-plumocrista/README.md

 - Both male and female sexual organs are internal, and the underside is normally featureless.
 - In males, the penis and testes are internal, with the penis extending during mating.
 - They have six teats hidden under the fur, arranged similar to canines.
 The mammary glands in nursing females become prominent only during lactation.
-- Outside the sexual organs, maned dragons have **very little [sexual dimorphism](https://en.wikipedia.org/wiki/Sexual_dimorphism "Differences between sexes")**.
+- Outside the reproductive organs, maned dragons have **very little [sexual dimorphism](https://en.wikipedia.org/wiki/Sexual_dimorphism "Differences between sexes")**.

 ## Venom
 Maned dragons have **venom glands** in their lower jaw, and some of their bottom teeth have grooves to help inject the toxin into the target.